 A smooth and easy fig mojito is perfect for enjoying this sensational fig season.
 Add a twist to the traditional cocktail for good measure.
+If you love this, you will love this Mint Julep!

 I love when I go to a restaurant that inspires me to head straight to the kitchen and create new recipes of my own.
 My husband and I spend a great deal of time eating out which is probably a bit of a shock considering that I’m a food blogger that creates recipes.
 To me, it makes a ton of sense.
 After writing this blog for about three years, I can always use new inspiration so things don’t get too stale around here.